top of page

-MEET THE ORGANIZATIONS YOUR REGISTRATIONS AND DONATIONS WILL SUPPORT
+MEET THE ORGANIZATIONS YOUR REGISTRATIONS, DONATIONS, AND RAFFLE TICKETS WILL SUPPORT

 All proceeds of this event will be donated to NAMI Maine and Shalom House.
 Through the generous support of our sponsors, all event costs have been covered.
 100% of all registrations and donations will be donated to these two non-profits (not including the $5 pickleballbrackets fee).